Inwerpsel/use-theme-editor/README.md

 ### Other sites

-It should work for any site that uses custom properties, but you'll have to test those locally for now.
+It should work for any site (even complex sites like GitHub, StackOverflow, YouTube), but you'll have to test those locally for now.
 Only with the current selection of demo pages I was confident enough hosting this content on GitHub Pages wouldn't be a problem (as the source HTML is on GitHub already).